Serratia marcescens

 Serratia marcescens (/səˈreɪʃiə mɑːrˈsɛsɪnz/) is a species of rod-shaped, Gram-negative bacteria in the family Yersiniaceae.
 It is a facultative anaerobe and an opportunistic pathogen in humans.
 It was discovered in 1819 by Bartolomeo Bizio in Padua, Italy.
 S. marcescens is commonly involved in hospital-acquired infections (HAIs), also called nosocomial infections, particularly catheter-associated bacteremia, urinary tract infections, and wound infections, and is responsible for 1.4% of HAI cases in the United States.
 It is commonly found in the respiratory and urinary tracts of hospitalized adults and in the gastrointestinal systems of children.
+S. marcescens can cause contact lens associated keratitis.

 Due to its abundant presence in the environment, and its preference for damp conditions, S. marcescens is commonly found growing in bathrooms (especially on tile grout, shower corners, toilet water lines, and basins), where it manifests as a pink, pink-orange, or orange discoloration and slimy film feeding off phosphorus-containing materials or fatty substances such as soap and shampoo residue.

 Once established, complete eradication of the organism is often difficult, but can be accomplished by application of a bleach-based disinfectant.
 Rinsing and drying surfaces after use can also prevent the establishment of the bacterium by removing its food source and making the environment less hospitable.

 S. marcescens may also be found in environments such as dirt and the subgingival biofilm of teeth.
 Due to this, and because S. marcescens produces a reddish-orange tripyrrole dye called prodigiosin, it may cause tooth discoloration.
 The biochemical pathway for the production of prodigiosin by S. marcescens has been characterized by analyzing what intermediates become accumulated in specific mutants.

+Taxonomy

+Serratia marcescens was first described in 1819 by Venetian pharmacist Bartolomeo Bizio in Padua, Italy.
+Bizio named the genus after Serafino Serrati, the man who piloted the first steamboat on the Arno River in 1795.